This post is also available in: Français Español العربية فارسی Русский Türkçe

-How do we know that breakdowns of the crematory ovens in Auschwitz-Birkenau would not have significantly impaired the cremation of the bodies of nearly 900,000 Jews?
+How do we know that breakdowns of crematory ovens did not significantly impair the cremation of nearly 900,000 Jews?

 Holocaust deniers claim:

 The crematory ovens in Auschwitz-Birkenau broke down so often that the number of bodies that could be cremated was significantly reduced.

 For example, Italian Holocaust denier Carlo Mattogno asserts that the cremation of 675,000 bodies would “have required at least four complete substitutions of the fire-resistant walls of all the chambers.”
 This would have required 256 tons of fire-resistant wall material and 7,200 hours of labor time.
 There is no indication in the Auschwitz building records that the camp administration ever undertook such extensive projects.
 Thus, Mattogno concludes, “The cremation of 675,000 corpses is technologically impossible, and consequently no mass extermination was perpetrated at Auschwitz-Birkenau.”

 The crematory ovens in Auschwitz-Birkenau were in constant operation, which did cause breakdowns that required repairs.
 These repairs were easily fixed and did not impair the mass murder.
 Likewise, when the number of bodies overwhelmed the capacity of the ovens, open-air burning pits were used.

 On June 28, 1943, Karl Bischoff, head of the Central Building Administration in Auschwitz-Birkenau, sent a letter to Hans Kammler, an important Nazi German engineer.
 The letter states that the ovens at Auschwitz-Birkenau should ideally operate on a continuous basis.
 In reality, breakdowns did occur.